WFU-HPC/deac-docs/source/cluster-sla.rst

     * $41,200 SSU Total / Applicable Compute SSU rate ($0.0103) = 4 million SUs

 * The total amount cost requested within the grant application is $41,200, which can be paid up front, or annually based upon the grant timeline.
+* Because this is a grant contribution, ORSP should also be contacted about matching the amount!

 .. _sec.sla.su.example.gpu:

 GPU Chargeback Example
 ----------------------

-A non-Reynolda Campus researcher used 4 GPUs for a total of 232 hours last year on the DEAC Cluster.
+A non-Reynolda Campus researcher (aka "*External*" User) used 4 GPUs for a total of 232 hours last year on the DEAC Cluster.

 * The total amount required to cover the increased computational workload is 35,400 SUs.